viperML/miq/README.md

 ## Development

 Nix is used to provide the Rust toolchain and the required development dependencies, like rust-analyzer and sqlite3.
-Once nix is properl installed, getting a devshell for development is as simple as running:
+Once nix is properly installed, getting a devshell for development is as simple as running:

 ```sh
 nix develop